 4. Assess affordability

 The cost of grad school was a huge factor of where I was going to go.
 Luckily enough, I was able to obtain a graduate assistantship that covered the cost of my tuition, housing, and health insurance.
 Some institutions offer scholarships, while others offer fellowships, graduate assistantships, and paid internships.
 Be as persistent as you can; it may determine whether or not you have to pay for grad school or nothing at all.

 Once you already identify what you would like to study, don’t be afraid to reach out to current students in the program as well as current faculty that teach the courses part of the curriculum.
-Ask important questions and make sure you are getting the necessary answers to determine whether or not the institution and its program are what is best for you.
+Ask important questions like: What made them want to work at or attend that school?
+What do they think its best and worst qualities are?
+Questions like these and more will give you a broad perspective on your schools of interest.
+And be sure to specifically talk to staff and faculty in your program of interest so you can get more specific with your inquiries.
+Make sure you are getting the necessary answers to determine whether or not the institution and its program are what is best for you.'

 6. Look for professional development opportunities

 For example, check to see if you can attend a national conference that aligns with your career aspirations or possibly be a part of a local group that caters to the needs of individuals with your professional interests.
 It is imperative to excel in the classroom, but it is just as important to gain as much experience as you can outside of the classroom.

 If you have the time and it’s not too much of financial burden, make an effort to visit the campus.
 You may think campus visits are only for undergraduate students, but they’re not!
 Graduate students can get just as much value out of visiting a schools campus before applying to a program.
 Try to have that experience where the moment you take your first step onto campus, you think to yourself, “This is the place for me!”